ryanorendorff/plfa.github.io/src/plfa/part1/Relations.lagda.md

 ```
 open import plfa.part1.Naturals using (Bin; _I; _O; ⟨⟩; inc; to; from; concat; flip; strip)
-open import plfa.part1.Induction using (n+0≡n; from-inc≡suc-from )
+open import plfa.part1.Induction using (n+0≡n; from-inc≡suc-from)

 -- I am not sure what they mean here.
 I am assuming `inc` always produces
--- binary numbers starting with 1, as that is the base case.
+-- binary numbers starting with 1, as that is the base case and here we aer
+-- only passing in numbers that must start with 1 to begin with.
 data One : Bin → Set where
   one :
       -------------